NVIDIAGameWorks/Streamline/docs/ProgrammingGuideLatency.md

 ### 5.0 ADD LATENCY TO THE RENDERING PIPELINE

-Call `evaluateFeature` at the appropriate location where Latency markers need to be injected or where your application should sleep.
+Call `slEvaluateFeature` at the appropriate location where Latency markers need to be injected or where your application should sleep.
+Note that since there is only ever one instance of the Latency feature active, we use the `id` parameter of `slEvaluateFeature` to indicate which marker is to be injected, rather than its typical usage of indicating which instance of the feature is to be evaluated.

 Here is some pseudo code:

 ```cpp
 // Make sure Latency is available